jessmch/TCS-Secure-Analytics/README.md

 ```

 # Running the program
+First, run the local Ollama model using `ollama run mistral` Use the command CTRL+D to exit the interface but keep it running.
-Simply run `main.py` to start the main program.
+Then, Simply run `main.py` to start the main program.
 This will generate the MLM and LLM based on the transaction dataset.
 While it is running, run `./mem_dump.sh` to see what data it has taken from the program.